nick-p-34/telemetrix-sim/README.md

 ## Run parameters

-The above command can be modified by providing values for the following parameters:
+The above run command can be modified by providing values for the following parameters:

 ### `--enable-20hz-logging`
 - **Description:** Enables high-frequency telemetry logging at 20 Hz (20 samples per second), producing more granular data.